 Teaching Our Horses A Better Back Up

-Don Murphy, who has over 50 years of performance horse experience.
+Murphy, who has over 50 years of performance horse experience.
 In relation to starting colts, he stated that he teaches every colt to

 back up proficiently on the ground before the first ride.
-Then when mounted, teaching the back up becomes an
+Then when mounted, teaching the back up becomes an easy transition because

-but then would not back out.
-I always ask if they had taken the time previously to teach their horse to back freely and willingly
+would not back out.
+I always ask if they had taken the time previously to teach their horse to back freely and willingly on the ground.

 Positioning my left hand around the base of the halter.